Desert Food

 Strange mixture: food and Phil -

-she says.
 Never have I heard

 a connoisseur speak of both before.